Preparing a Marin County Home for Sale:

 21 Underhill Road in Mill Valley – A Success Story

-Properly preparing a home for sale can make a big difference in how that home is received by buyers and ultimately how much they are willing to pay for it.
-Even in a sellers’ market like Marin County where there is a great deal of competition for homes, this is still a wise investment and can yield large dividends.
-Given my background in design and marketing, this is one of my specialties and I thought I would share a recent case study to illustrate my point.
+Properly preparing a home for sale can make a significant difference in how buyers perceive the property and, ultimately, the final sale price.
+Even in a competitive market where understanding Marin County home prices is essential, preparation is a wise investment that yields large dividends.
+Drawing upon my specific background in landscape design and corporate marketing, I offer a level of project management and presentation that elevates a property.
+I want to share a recent case study to illustrate this approach.

 21 Underhill Road in Mill Valley sold in one day for $315,000 over the asking price of $1,895,000.
-The amazing response to the property both delighted and surprised the sellers as well as other real estate agents in the area.
+The remarkable response to the property both delighted and surprised the sellers as well as other real estate agents in the area.
 Did we underprice it, some wondered?
-As I helped the sellers come up with a list price, we looked at comparable homes (“comps”) nearby that had sold recently, and I had a few other top agents specializing in the neighborhood tour the home and provide their input on pricing.
-We landed at $1,895,000 based on these comps, taking into account the kitchen and baths were somewhat dated.
+As a dedicated Mill Valley Realtor, I carefully evaluated comparable homes and consulted with other top agents specializing in the area.
+The sellers and I landed at $1,895,000 based on the comps, taking into account that the kitchen and baths were somewhat dated.

-I always tell my sellers “Don’t underprice a home to inspire a bidding war — instead price the home at a fair market price and where you would be comfortable selling.”
-They followed my advice on pricing and then mentioned they would be willing to make some improvements to command top dollar in the market.
+I always advise my sellers “Don’t underprice a home to inspire a bidding war — instead price the home at a fair market price and where you would be comfortable selling.”
+The sellers followed my counsel on pricing and agreed to make strategic improvements to command top dollar.
+While pricing and buyer expectations naturally vary across different Marin cities and towns, a meticulously prepared, turnkey home consistently yields the highest return on investment regardless of the specific zip code.

 The first step was to tackle the kitchen, which felt very 1980s with the dark cabinets, older appliances and a big hole in a cabinet where a microwave had once been.
 If you have been reading real estate home improvement articles (such as my article “8 Home Improvement Ideas To Sell Your House”,) you know that the kitchen is one of the most important homes in the house when it comes to selling a home.
 I proposed paint colors for the walls and cabinets, found new stainless appliances including a microwave that was the perfect fit for the existing space.
 We changed some of the light fixtures and the cabinet hardware.
 These were not expensive changes — for example we decided to leave the tile countertop — but as you will see in the slideshow below the kitchen looked gorgeous when we were through.
 It was bright and airy and looked very current even with the older countertop.

-In the rest of the home I recommend the sellers refinish the floors, change dated light switches to more current models, repaint rooms including painting over old dark paneling, remove all carpeting and exposing the hardwood underneath, replace towel bars and some light fixtures both inside and out.
-We also painted the exterior of the home and replaced the mailbox and house numbers.
+Beyond the kitchen, I recommended refinishing the floors, updating light switches, and painting over dark paneling to lighten the interior.
+I had the carpeting removed to expose the hardwood underneath and replaced dated fixtures both inside and out.
+To boost curb appeal, I coordinated exterior painting and installed a new mailbox and house numbers.
+My concierge-level project management meant I handled the details, coordinating painters and contractors so the sellers could focus on their move.
 The sellers considered having an estate sale to empty the home but instead decided to donate most of the contents, which I was happy to help coordinate.

-Staging was the finishing touch that elevated the whole house and made the photography “sing” which helped drive traffic to the showings.
-My stagers did a phenomenal job as you can see in the 21 Underhill Road Video.
+Staging was the finishing touch that elevated the whole house and made the photography sing, which helped drive traffic to the showings.
+The staging team did a phenomenal job, as you can see in the 21 Underhill Road video.

 “Working with Thomas was a pleasure.
 He was extremely professional and knowledgable about the market and made recommendations that helped us sell the house in 1 day and substantially over the asking price.
 Not only did he help with the sale of the house, but also all of the pre-work to get the house ready.
 He organized the work that needed to be done to help to increase the value of the house.
 He even went so far as to pick out colors for both internal and external paint, ordered new fixtures, managed work done in the yard, and all of the staging requirements.
 His design eye was extremely helpful and he only had us spend on improvements that directly impacted the sale of the house.
 If we are ever in the market to buy or sell another property, we’ll definitely be giving him a call.”